 Through a wide range of working groups, networks, councils, teams and meetings at headquarters and at air and marine branches around the country, AMO personnel coordinate directly with the Federal Aviation Administration, Transportation Security Administration, U.S. Marshals Service, the U.S. Attorneys' Office and other federal agencies.

 A chartered team of U.S. Customs and Border Protection (CBP), U.S. Immigration and Customs Enforcement (ICE) and U.S. Coast Guard (USCG) to improve overall near and long-term efficiency and effectiveness.

 Common Unmanned Aircraft Systems Joint Program Office

-OAM and USCG formed this group to identify and address common requirements.
-Examples of this coordination include USCG personnel assigned to OAM Headquarters and USCG pilots who have completed unmanned aircraft systems (UAS) aircrew training.
+AMO and USCG formed this group to identify and address common requirements.
+Examples of this coordination include USCG personnel assigned to AMO Headquarters and USCG pilots who have completed unmanned aircraft systems (UAS) aircrew training.

 North American Aerospace Defense Command/NORTHCOM